escardin/angular2-community-faq/best-practices.md

 ## Proper use of EventEmitters

-EventEmitter extends from Subject, which give us the ability to subscribe.
-Should we?
-It's easy, convenient and super cool!
-But we should not!
-EventEmitter is an angular2 abstraction to communicate between components.
-Use it only with `@Output()`.
-It's not sure that it will continue being an Observable nor that will continue being part of the API at all!
+While EventEmitter extends from Subject, giving us the ability to subscribe, you should not count on this staying.
+[Ward Bell has stated](http://www.bennadel.com/blog/3038-eventemitter-is-an-rxjs-observable-stream-in-angular-2-beta-6.htm#comments_47949) that it is highly likely to be removed before release.
+EventEmitter is intended to ONLY be used with `@Output()`.
+If you want to subscribe just use a Subject directly.

 See more
 - [What is the proper use of an EventEmitter?](http://stackoverflow.com/questions/36076700/what-is-the-proper-use-of-an-eventemitter)

 ## ElementRef, nativeElement and Renderer

-Official documentation states we should not access nativeElement directly, how should we do it then?
-To access `nativeElement` correctly we must use Renderer since it's WebWorker safe.
+Official documentation recommends against using `nativeElement` directly.
+The reason for this is because it is not WebWorker safe (It may also not work with Universal, and alternate renderer implementaitons).
+The preferred approach is to use the `nativeElement` with the Renderer.

 Consider the following examples